sashikant7/data-ingestion-processing-hive/README.md

 ### Analysis-II

-What is the correlation between the number of passengers on any given trip, and the tip paid per trip?
+-What is the correlation between the number of passengers on any given trip, and the tip paid per trip?

-Do multiple travellers tip more compared to solo travellers?
+-Do multiple travellers tip more compared to solo travellers?
 Hint: Use CORR(Col_1, Col_2)

-Segregate the data into five segments of ‘tip paid’: [0-5), [5-10), [10-15) , [15-20) and >=20.
+-Segregate the data into five segments of ‘tip paid’: [0-5), [5-10), [10-15) , [15-20) and >=20.
 Calculate the percentage share of each bucket (i.e. the fraction of trips falling in each bucket).

-Which month has a greater average ‘speed’ - November or December?
+-Which month has a greater average ‘speed’ - November or December?
 Note that the variable ‘speed’ will have to be derived from other metrics.
 Hint: You have columns for distance and time.

-Analyse the average speed of the most happening days of the year, i.e. 31st December (New year’s eve) and 25th December (Christmas) and compare it with the overall average.
+-Analyse the average speed of the most happening days of the year, i.e. 31st December (New year’s eve) and 25th December (Christmas) and compare it with the overall average.